It might come as a surprise to most guys, but there is a proper way to be combing your beard each day.

 Beard and head hairs are different, in a sense that beard hairs are much coarser and that’s why you need a comb whose teeth won’t bend.

-Just one of the reasons why hair comb is not a good choice for beard combing is the space between its teeth.
+Just one of the reasons why hair comb is not a good choice for facial hair combing is the space between its teeth.

 Teeth on hair combs are not spaced enough to glide through the coarse beard hairs.